The key postures you need to know to meditate without pain

 blog post postures for meditation without pain jennifer raye

 There are many postures available for the practice of meditation.
-Meditation can ultimately help you let go of unwanted tension and gripping, but in order to experience this deep state of calm it first requires you to release the habitual (and often unnoticed) tendency to have an agenda during practice.
+Meditation can ultimately help you let go of unwanted tension and gripping.
+Still, to experience this deep state of calm, you first need to release the habitual (and often unnoticed) tendency to have an agenda during practice.
 This means letting go of what you perceive to be the “best” and most “yogic” posture and actually finding something that works for your body.

-The most important key when preparing your posture to meditate is that you find a place of relative ease with the spine straight.
+The most important key when preparing your posture for meditation is to find a place of relative ease with the spine straight.
 This will allow you to be relaxed yet alert and help keep your energy channels open and flowing.
 You may also want to use a shawl or light blanket to stay warm and relatively comfortable.

-Traditionally the Buddha taught four basic postures for meditation; sitting, lying, standing and walking.
-Let’s explore each of these variations, and appropriate modifications, in more detail.
+Traditionally, the Buddha taught four basic postures for meditation: sitting, lying down, standing, and walking.
+Let’s explore each of these variations and appropriate modifications in more detail.

 I encourage you to explore these postures to find a place where you can meditate without pain.